SolidOS/mashlib/README.md

 `browse.html`serves as a perfect example for Solid WebID authentication and for making use of mashlib functions and variables.

-To run/test it locally we created a script `npm run startStaticOS`.
+To run/test locally we created a script `npm run start`.

 ### SolidOS Databrowser Frontend